logicbunchhq/ai_guardrails/README.md

 * `sleep_time`: Delay between retries
 * `schema_hint`: Optional guide to help AI produce valid output
 * Raises `AiGuardrails::AutoCorrection::RetryLimitReached` if retries exhausted

 ---

+### Hallucination Mitigation (Output-Level)

+LLMs may hallucinate fields, invent values, or return structurally incorrect data.
+AiGuardrails mitigates hallucinations at the **output level**, not by trusting the model, but by enforcing strict validation and correction rules.

+This includes:

+* Rejecting hallucinated fields not defined in the schema
+* Retrying when required fields are missing or invalid
+* Coercing types safely (e.g., `"19.99"` → `19.99`)
+* Blocking unsafe or fabricated content via safety filters

+AiGuardrails does not claim to eliminate hallucinations entirely, but it ensures **only valid, safe, and expected data reaches your application**.

+---